Pius Lasisi Jimoh: Background

 Pius Jimoh was born on 10 February 1950 into the Ajemora Royal Ruling lineage of Upopuvete Clan in Adavi-Eba, Adavi Local Government Area of Kogi State – an heir to the throne of Asema-Upopuvete of Adavi Land, the paramount traditional leader and chief of Adavi.
 His father Jimoh Aliyu Simpa was a peasant farmer, a veteran palm fruit harvester and palm wine tapper.
-Pius Jimoh's mother Awawu Onyihiengu Jimoh was a cereal and bean trader.
+Pius Jimoh's mother Awawu Onyihiengu Jimoh was a trader.
 Pius Jimoh's forefathers and ancestors who migrated from the Jukuns of the Kwararafa kingdom, north of the Benue River and in present-day Taraba State belonged to first generation of pioneer settlers of present-day Adavi and Ebiraland.

 Kwararafa people are believed to have migrated from Yemen in Arabia peninsula in the early sixth century AD.
 Pius Jimoh's clan (Apasi-Upopuvete) is the only clan in Ebiraland that still retains the crocodile as its totem - a totem that is still being associated with the Jukuns of today who are also Kwararafans.
 Thus, Senator Pius' District (Adavi) is the eldest son of the father (Itaazi) of Ebira, while his Clan (Upopuvete) is the eldest son of the father (Adaviruku) of Adavi.

 Senator Pius started his primary education at St. Paul Anglican Primary School Adavi-Eba between 1961 – 1967.
 He thereafter had his post primary education at the then Ebira Anglican College now known as Lenon Memorial College Ageva, between 1970 – 1974.